renatomrocha/Moralis_Avax_Hackathon/doc/Frontend.md

 ## Frontend: UI and Visual Analytics

 This section describes the basic design of the user interface (UI) for the Avalytics app and the visual analytics methods used.
-- A separate detailed [tutorial](Tutorial.md) describes the working of the app, explaining step by step, the different screens of the app.

 There are four main screens/interfaces in the app: